mattermost/docs/source/install/config-proxy-nginx.rst

 Configuring NGINX as a proxy for Mattermost Server
 ==================================================

+NGINX is configured using a file in the ``/etc/nginx/sites-available`` directory.
+You need to create the file and then enable it.
+When creating the file, you need the IP address of your Mattermost server and the fully qualified domain name (FQDN) of your Mattermost website.

 **To configure NGINX as a proxy**

-1. Log into the server that hosts NGINX and open a terminal window.
+1. Log in to the server that hosts NGINX and open a terminal window.
 2. Create a configuration file for Mattermost.

   ``sudo touch /etc/nginx/sites-available/mattermost``

-2. Open the file ``/etc/nginx/sites-available/mattermost`` as root in a text editor and replace its contents, if any, with the following lines.
+3. Open the file ``/etc/nginx/sites-available/mattermost`` as root in a text editor and replace its contents, if any, with the following lines.
 Make sure that you use your own values for the Mattermost server IP address and FQDN for *server_name*.

   .. code-block:: none